mljar/mljar-supervised/README.md

 - This package is training simple `Decision Trees` with `max_depth <= 5`, so you can easily visualize them with amazing [dtreeviz](https://github.com/parrt/dtreeviz) to better understand your data.
 - The `mljar-supervised` is using simple linear regression and include its coefficients in the summary report, so you can check which features are used the most in the linear model.
 - It is using a vast set of algorithms: `Random Forest`, `Extra Trees`, `LightGBM`, `Xgboost`, `CatBoost` (`Neural Networks` will be added soon).
 - It can do features preprocessing, like: missing values imputation and converting categoricals.
-What is more, it can also handle target values preprocessing (You won't belive how often it is needed!).
+What is more, it can also handle target values preprocessing (You won't believe how often it is needed!).
 For example, converting categorical target into numeric.
 - It can tune hyper-parameters with `not-so-random-search` algorithm (random-search over defined set of values) and hill climbing to fine-tune final models.
 - It can compute Ensemble based on greedy algorithm from [Caruana paper](http://www.cs.cornell.edu/~alexn/papers/shotgun.icml04.revised.rev2.pdf).
 - It cares about explainability of models: for every algorithm, the feature importance is computed based on permutation.
 Additionally, for every algorithm the SHAP explanations are computed: feature importance, dependence plots, and decision plots (explanations can be switched off with `explain_level` parameter).